openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 ### Goals

-Signal that cluster deletion has begun through deletion of a new CRD `ClusterAlive` and wait for that object to be deleted during uninstall before continuing with removing cluster resources such as instances, storage and networking.
+Signal that cluster deletion has begun through deletion of a new CRD `Alive` and wait for that object to be deleted during uninstall before continuing with removing cluster resources such as instances, storage and networking.

 ### Non-Goals

-* Attaching finalizers to operator resources based on the `ClusterAlive` object which would facilitate removal of operator resources.
+* Attaching finalizers to operator resources based on the `Alive` object which would facilitate removal of operator resources.
-* Removing resources other than the `ClusterAlive` object during cluster uninstall.
+* Removing resources other than the `Alive` object during cluster uninstall.

 ## Proposal